2022 UK Championship: Semi-finals

 Lisowski won the first two frames against Allen, making a 58 break in the first and a 77 break in the second.
 The third frame hinged on a safety battle on the last red; Allen eventually potted the red and cleared to win the frame.
 Allen made a 63 break in the fourth frame to tie the scores at 2–2 at the mid-session interval.
 Lisowski won the fifth after Allen missed a shot on the black.
 Lisowski required a snooker on the yellow in the sixth, which he successfully obtained, only to make a safety error that gave Allen an opportunity to pot the yellow and tie the scores again at 3–3.
 Lisowski took the seventh frame with the help of a 54 break, and won the eighth after a safety battle on the last two reds, taking a 5–3 lead.
 In the ninth, Allen potted a four-ball plant and made a 115 break, the only century of the match, to reduce Lisowski's lead to 5–4.
 Allen then made a 74 break in the tenth after Lisowski missed a long red, forcing a deciding frame.
 Allen had the first chance in the decider and made a break of 36 before running out of position; Lisowski responded with 57 before failing to get position on the last red.
 After tactical battles on the last red and the yellow, Lisowski potted the yellow but missed the green.
 It was Lisowski's last shot of the match as Allen cleared from the green to win the match 6–5 on the final black ball.
 "Throughout the match I felt I got the better of the safety battles so when it came down to the last red in the decider, I felt I would get a chance", said Allen afterwards.
 However, he added that "[Lisowski] was the better player tonight and probably deserved to win".

 Final

 The final was played over two sessions on 20 November as a best-of-19-frame match between world number nine Allen and world number 38 Ding.
 Allen competed in his third UK Championship final, having been runner-up to Trump in 2011 and to O'Sullivan in 2018.
 Ding contested his fourth UK final, having won the title on three previous occasions, in 2005, 2009, and 2019.
 It was the 16th ranking final of Allen's career and his third of the season, following the 2022 British Open and the 2022 Northern Irish Open.
 It was Ding's 21st ranking final, but his first since he had won the tournament three years previously.
+The final was officiated by Desislava Bozhilova, who became the first woman to referee a UK Championship final.